aeternity/protocol/contracts/fate.md

 #### The local storage

-The local storage is a stack of key value storages.
-That is, a list of maps.
-When reading a key, the machine first looks in the first map of the list.
-If a key is found and the type is correct the value is returned.
-If the type is incorrect an exception is thrown.
-If no value is found in the first map, the machine will look in the next map in the list and so on.
-If the key does not exist in any of the maps an exception is thrown.
+The local storage is a key value store.

-The key is a an integer (32 bit).
+The key is a an integer.
+The value can be of any FATE type.
+The local store is local to a function call.

 #### The accumulator stack